-The variables considered in the factor analysis include the following: HHSZ: household size; CHILD-WOM: proportion of children to women; WFPR: main workforce participation rate; LIT: literacy; SC: percentage of scheduled caste population; OTHERACT: percentage of workers engaged in non-household manufacturing and services; CUL: percentage of workforce engaged as agricultural labourers; MFGHH: percentage of workers in household industries; F/M: female-male ratio in the population, BPL: percentage of households below the poverty line; AVMPCE: average monthly per capita consumption expenditure; INEQ: inequality in terms of the difference between the minimum and maximum value of the consumption expenditure.
+The variables considered in the factor analysis include the following: HHSZ: household size; CHILD-WOM: proportion of children to women; WFPR: main workforce participation rate; LIT: literacy; SC: percentage of scheduled caste population; OTHERACT: percentage of workers engaged in non-household manufacturing and services; CUL: percentage of workforce engaged as cultivators; AGLAB: percentage of workforce engaged as agricultural labourers; MFGHH: percentage of workers in household industries; F/M: female-male ratio in the population, BPL: percentage of households below the poverty line; AVMPCE: average monthly per capita consumption expenditure; INEQ: inequality in terms of the difference between the minimum and maximum value of the consumption expenditure.
 In addition to the rural specific variables, we have considered URBN which is the percentage of population in the urban areas in the district.